 Order management covers all processes and tasks involved in fulfilling a customer’s order; from the moment an order is placed, all the way through to when the order is on its way.
 Although this can differ by companies and their specific needs, there are 3 general main steps involved with order management – placement, fulfilment and inventory management.

-An order management system – otherwise known as an OMS – helps to keep all tasks and processes involved with receiving an order manageable.
-An OMS will automate many tasks throughout the order process and are used by 3PLs and online retailers to enhance efficiency by improving accuracy of orders.
-An OMS will help with back-office tasks such as email updates, tracking information, and delivery status alerts, freeing time to focus on other areas of the business.
+An order management system (OMS) helps to keep all tasks and processes involved with receiving an order manageable.
+An OMS will automate many tasks throughout the order process and help with back-office tasks such as email updates, tracking information, and delivery status alerts, freeing time to focus on other areas of the business.
+Order management systems are used by 3PLs and online retailers to enhance efficiency by improving the accuracy of orders.

-Online retailers and 3PLs should consider adopting an OMS if they are looking to upscale their business as it will save them time – and money – in the long run.
-Another reason for implementing an OMS is if you have multiple stores, warehouses, sales channels and websites or marketplaces, as an order management solution will bring them all together into one place.
+Online retailers and 3PLs should consider adopting an OMS if they are looking to upscale their business as it will save them time and money in the long run.
+Another reason for implementation is if you have multiple stores, warehouses, sales channels and websites or marketplaces, as an order management solution will bring them all together into one place.
 As business grows, you can add customisation and extensions to make your OMS do what you need it to do as you scale.

-Once you have identified the need for an OMS, it’s time to look into which one you should be investing in.
-Mintsoft is built and supported by industry experts from E-commerce, logistics and warehouse management, and so is continually developed with our client’s needs in mind.
-Integration capabilities are another aspect to consider – does the OMS allow you to work alongside systems that you already use?
+It is best to find a system that is built and supported by industry experts from E-commerce, logistics and warehouse management, such as Mintsoft.
+Integration capabilities are another aspect to consider.
+Does the OMS allow you to work alongside systems that you already use?
 Mintsoft allows you to integrate with 175+ marketplaces, shopping carts, accounting systems and couriers on one centralised platform.
 This means shipping, financials and customer experience is easy to manage.

-An Order Management System also helps you to stay in control during peak shopping periods, such as pay day, Black Friday, or even a rainy summer’s day.
-Omnichannel inventory management is made easy using an OMS as you can automatically sync inventory levels.
+An order management system also helps you to stay in control during peak shopping periods, such as pay day, Black Friday, or even a rainy summer’s day.
+Omnichannel inventory management is also made easy as you can automatically sync inventory levels.
 This makes overselling easily avoidable.

-An Order Management System is essentially a one-stop shop for all your order related needs.
-An OMS platform consolidates orders from your sales channels into one place and allows you to integrate with other systems.
+An order management system is essentially a one-stop shop for all your order related needs.
+It consolidates orders from your sales channels into one place and allows you to integrate with other systems.
 By implementing an Order Management System, you also remove the need to log into multiple platforms, saving time and providing easier collaboration with integrations such as couriers, accounting systems, marketplaces and inventory systems.
 Order Management systems help to streamline operations as they speed up order processing by automating time consuming tasks.